FinnRaze/mpv-osc-modern-f/README.md

     seekrangealpha=128              -- transparency of seekranges
-    seekbarkeyframes=yes/no         -- use keyframes when dragging the seekbar title='${media-title}'          -- string compatible with property-expansion to be shown as OSC title showonpause=yes/no              -- show osc and no hide timeout on pause timetotal=yes/no                -- display total time instead of remaining time? timems = false,                 -- display timecodes with milliseconds visibility=auto/always/never    -- set visibility_mode(...)
-    windowcontrols=auto/yes/no      -- whether to show window controls volumecontrol=yes/no            -- whether to show mute button and volumne slider processvolume=yes/no            -- volume bar show processd volume language=eng/chs                -- eng=English chs=Chinese
+    seekbarkeyframes=yes/no         -- use keyframes when dragging the seekbar title='${media-title}'          -- string compatible with property-expansion to be shown as OSC title windowcontrols=auto/yes/no      -- whether to show window controls volumecontrol=yes/no            -- whether to show mute button and volumne slider processvolume=yes/no            -- volume bar show processd volume language=eng/chs                -- eng=English chs=Chinese
-    boxalpha=80                     -- alpha of the background box,0 (opaque) to 255 (fully transparent)

 ```

 # Button Actions